What is it?

 - Having at least a bachelor’s degree; and

 - Demonstrated subject-matter competency in each academic subject in which he/she teaches.
-Competency can be demonstrated by passing the required Missouri Praxis II test or NTE (precursor to the Praxis II) and/or using a HOUSSE form (specifically limited to experienced, certificated teachers such as lifetime certificates or teachers adding another subject area to an existing teaching certificate).
+Competency can be demonstrated by passing the required Missouri Content Assessment (MoCA), formerly the Praxis II, and/or using a HOUSSE form (specifically limited to experienced, certificated teachers such as lifetime certificates or teachers adding another subject area to an existing teaching certificate).

 For Students in the SEACT and VIP Programs pursuing Special Education or Blind and Partially Sighted certification: